Everything You Need To Know About Starting A Real Estate Brokerage

 6. Customer relationship management (CRM) software

 Customer relationship management (CRM) systems allow you to manage and organize customer data, track sales, and plan and execute marketing campaigns.
+They also gather customer interactions from across your channels and record them in a single place.

 Start Your Own Real Estate Brokerage with the Right Tools